99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 EC2 Instance metadata IMDS
-allows aws EC2 instances to learn about themselves without using an aws role for that HTTP..../latest/meta-data you can retrieve info about the EC2 but not the IAM policy
+allows aws EC2 instances to learn about themselves without using an aws role for that HTTP..../latest/meta-data you can retrieve info about the EC2 but not the IAM policy ex: know the public IPv4 address

 # EC2 Storage
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/e04b234a-8821-4d49-94e8-9295df6a2c08">